 Ranking Methodology

-EduIndex evaluates how visible, accurately represented and fairly treated universities are across leading AI platforms and large language models (LLMs).
-Unlike traditional rankings, EduIndex analyses how AI systems see, describe, and sometimes bias against institutions, because AI is rapidly becoming the new discovery layer for higher education.
+Eduindex evaluates how visible, and accurately represented universities are across leading AI platforms and large language models (LLMs).
+Unlike traditional rankings, Eduindex analyses how AI systems see, describe, and sometimes bias against institutions.

 Our Approach